DavidLeifer/polarbearGIS/README.md

 # PolarbearGIS
 A pipeline for GIS climate raster data.
 A script of scripts, using GCP.</br>

-### A BASH script that automatically installs the R, python, and npm libraries, downloads the data from Prism, does analysis with python, and creates four npm web applications that display climate and weather data.

 + [Support PolarbearGIS](#support-polarbeargis)
 + [Screenshots](#screenshots)